 How has the Internet changed the media landscape in Romania?
 What do we mean by a “digital dividend”?
 How active is digital activism in Mexico?
 What effects has the digitization of broadcasting had on Moroccan society?
 What are the implications of net neutrality for media freedom?

-These are just a few of the questions that the Mapping Digital Media project of the Open Society Media Program will try to address over the coming year.
+These are just a few of the questions that the Mapping Digital Media project will try to address over the coming year.

 Through country reports and a reference series, the project will hone in on three key developments in the media world, namely: